fradamt/consensus-specs/specs/_features/eip7594/das-core.md

 ### Custody requirement

-Each node *without attached validators* downloads and custodies a minimum of `CUSTODY_REQUIREMENT` subnets per slot, whereas a node with validators attached downloads and custodies a higher minimum of subnets per slot, determined by `get_validators_custody_requirement`.
-The particular subnets that the node is required to custody are selected pseudo-randomly (more on this below).
+Each node *without attached validators* downloads and custodies a minimum of `CUSTODY_REQUIREMENT` subnets per slot.
+A node with validators attached downloads and custodies a higher minimum of subnets per slot, determined by `get_validators_custody_requirement(state, validator_indices)`.
+Here, `state` is the current `BeaconState` and `validator_indices` is the list of indices corresponding to validators attached to the node.
+Any node with at least one validator attached downloads and custodies a minimum of `VALIDATOR_CUSTODY_REQUIREMENT` subnets per slot, as well as an additional amount of subnets proportional to the total balance of the validators attached to the node.

-A node *may* choose to custody and serve more than the minimum honesty requirement.
-Such a node explicitly advertises a number greater than `CUSTODY_REQUIREMENT` via the peer discovery mechanism -- for example, in their ENR (e.g. `custody_subnet_count: 4` if the node custodies `4` subnets each slot) -- up to a `DATA_COLUMN_SIDECAR_SUBNET_COUNT` (i.e. a super-full node).

-A node stores the custodied columns for the duration of the pruning period and responds to peer requests for samples on those columns.

 ```python
 def get_validators_custody_requirement(state: BeaconState, validator_indices: List[ValidatorIndex]) -> uint64:
     total_node_balance = sum(get_active_balance[index] for index in validator_indices)
     return VALIDATOR_CUSTODY_REQUIREMENT + (total_node_balance // MIN_ACTIVATION_BALANCE // 4)
 ```

+The particular subnets that the node is required to custody are selected pseudo-randomly (more on this below).

+A node *may* choose to custody and serve more than the minimum honesty requirement.
+Such a node explicitly advertises a number greater than `CUSTODY_REQUIREMENT` via the peer discovery mechanism -- for example, in their ENR (e.g. `custody_subnet_count: 4` if the node custodies `4` subnets each slot) -- up to a `DATA_COLUMN_SIDECAR_SUBNET_COUNT` (i.e. a super-full node).

+A node stores the custodied columns for the duration of the pruning period and responds to peer requests for samples on those columns.

 ### Public, deterministic selection